proxima-one/plonky2/starky2/src/starky2lib/rlp/ARCHITECTURE.md

-# RLP STARK Design
+# RLP State Machine

+The RLP STARK is designed as a state machine utilizing CTLs to three memory starks, two of which are stacks.
+This document describes the state machine, not the STARK.
+The STARK uses 136 columns total.

 ## Memories

-This stark is built via CTLs to three memories:
+This state machine built using three memories:
 1. The "input" memory, which contains lists and strings to decode
 2. A call stack
-3. the "strstack", which is a stack containing the RLP-encoded results which may be read by popping the entire stack
+3. the "output stack", which is a stack containing the RLP-encoded results which may be read by popping the entire stack

 The "input" memory is an instance of the `ro_memory` STARK.
 Both stacks are instances of the "ro_stack" STARK.
 Note that, by convention, the "ro_stack" STARK grows "up" - i.e. the top of the stack starts at address 0 and, as items are pushed, the address of the top of the stack increases.

+> Potential Optimization: In hindsight the output stack doesn't need to be a stack because we never pop from it.
+It can absolutely be a RO memory with a continuous address space, and an RO memory is probably slightly cheaper (though probably not by much).
+We can also lose 5 columns from the state machine due to not needing a timestamp column.

 ### input memory layout